Garrus Vakarian: Reception

 Garrus has received near-universal acclaim from both critics and fans.
 Out of all the squadmates in the Mass Effect series, he has been particularly highlighted as a fan favorite who is consistently placed at the top of several reader's polls and critic rankings.
-Robert Purchase observed that Garrus' character arc is firmly defined by his relationship with Shepard, and claimed that he could "write a whole character study on why Garrus is clearly your best buddy throughout the trilogy".
-Rowan Kaiser from Unwinnable asserted that "more than any single component of Mass Effect, Garrus embodies the tone, theme and characterization of the series."
+Robert Purchase of Eurogamer observed that Garrus' character arc is firmly defined by his relationship with Shepard, and claimed that he could "write a whole character study on why Garrus is clearly your best buddy throughout the trilogy".
+Garrus is considered one of the franchise's most recognizable characters.
+Garrus has been described as one of the best video game characters.
+Lorenzo Veloria of GamesRadar called him one of his favourite RPG party members.
+Game Informer's Kimberley Wallace considered him to be one of the best BioWare characters, commenting that "Garrus has enough charisma to top all the rest of the Mass Effect cast."
+Phil Savage from PC Gamer named Garrus as his personal favorite Bioware companion, commenting that Mass Effect 3 was a game with many endings, and Garrus' ending "takes place before the final battle, shooting cans with Shepard at the top of the Citadel's Presidium.
+It's a scene laced with humour, rivalry, sadness and, yes, friendship.
+The best way to remember BioWare's best companion."